New York State Department of Corrections and Community Supervision: Facilities and communication policies

 Prisons are required to have law libraries, and most prisons have a general library, with a professional librarian.
 Incarcerated people usually have a limited amount of time to be outdoors (in "the yard").
 Incarcerated people have access to telephones, which requires recording and monitoring of calls, and some email access.
 Calls and emails can only be made out to pre-approved numbers and addresses.
 A prisoner lawsuit about 2010 dramatically reduced the very high charges per minute by the telephone service provider.
 New York has instituted a package policy, effective August 15, 2022, that allows incarcerated people to receive only two personally boxed packages per year from friends or family.
 All other packages— e.g., clothes, packaged foods, and other allowable items— must be purchased and shipped directly from vendors (such as Amazon).
 Inmates are allowed three packages per month, based on the date they arrive at the facility (i.e., a package ordered January 31 that arrives in February will count towards February's package log).
 The policy prohibits visitors from bringing gifts of any kind to the prison, whereas visitors were allowed to bring gifts and drop them off at the package room in the past.

 Prisons generally have on their staff a chaplain, and a rabbi and imam, who usually visit several different prisons on different days of the week.
 At some medium-security prisons, facilities for conjugal visits are available for carefully selected inmates, including same-sex married couples.
 New York State is one of only four states with conjugal visits in 2014.
 They typically take place in trailers within the prison grounds, and some spouses bring children along, so sex offenders are not eligible for conjugal visits.
-No women's prison in New York has conjugal visits.